Carhue House

 Carhue House (also known as Carhoo House) is a country house in the townland of Carhoo Lower, situated 2.2 km west of Coachford village.
-The house and demesne were dominant features in the rural landscape of Ireland, throughout the eighteenth and nineteenth centuries.
-Location often reflected the distribution of better land, and this is evidenced in mid-Cork, where many of these houses are situated along the valley of the River Lee and its tributaries.
+It is one of several such houses in mid-Cork, many of which are situated along the valley of the River Lee and its tributaries.

 Description

-The National Inventory of Architectural Heritage describes it as a detached five-bay, three-storey house, built c.
+The house's entry in the National Inventory of Architectural Heritage describes it as a detached five-bay, three-storey house, built c.
 1750, having a pedimented central bay to the front, a two-storey extension to the rear, and a recent front porch addition.
 The gabled chimney-stacks, lack of depth in plan and pedimented breakfront are said to indicate an early construction date, with the window proportions, door opening and breakfront being typical of its time.
 Parkland once existing to the south of Carhue House has been lost to river erosion following the River Lee hydroelectric scheme of the late 1950s.